MarufZak/study-logs/understanding-linux-kernel/README.md

 Once created, semaphore can be acquired or released with `semop()` function.
 For message queue, `msgsnd()` is used to send, and `msgrcv()` is for receiving messages.
 Process can attach or detach shared memory area to its address space with `shmat()` and `shmdt()` functions respectively.

 In reality IPC functions are wrapper functions, which use `ipc()` function inside with corresponding flags and arguments, and so `ipc()` function is also called “multiplexer” syscall.

+### IPC semaphores

+Each IPC semaphore is a set of one or more semaphore values, meaning one IPC semaphore can protect multiple independant data structures.
+Semaphores inside IPC semaphore are called _primitive semaphores._ Maximum number of IPC semaphores is 128 by default, and each can contain 250 primitive semaphores by default.

 ## FAQ